 Header photo: Eimear Redmond – IG:millfarmfoulksmills & FB: Mill Farm Cottages

-This #TravelTuesday Tip: A good plan is a good trip and that’s why we suggest you plan ahead at VisitWexford.ie.
-Lastly, make it a priority to pre-book every plan you make to ensure there’s availability and to ensure that the business is prepared upon arrival.
+Tip: A good plan will ensure a good trip and that’s why we suggest you plan ahead at VisitWexford.ie.
+Make it a priority to pre-book every plan you make to ensure there’s availability and that the business is prepared upon arrival.

-Day 3: Monday – Take it North for Family Fun
+Day 3: Monday – Take it Down South

 So, what are you waiting for?